Cancun in October 2026: Sargassum & Deals

 Aerial view of Cancun Hotel Zone peninsula in October hurricane season winding down

-October still falls within Atlantic hurricane season, but context matters enormously.
+October still falls within Atlantic hurricane season, but Cancun risk changes quickly as the month moves on.

 The Atlantic hurricane season runs June 1–November 30.
 The statistical peak is September 10.
 By October: